The pros and cons of funeral trusts

 There are two types of funeral trusts: revocable and irrevocable.
 The difference between them is whether you can change your mind and cancel the plan.
 If you set up an irrevocable funeral trust, then you transfer control of your assets to the trust account for management by a trustee.
 You cannot revoke the contract or reclaim your benefits.
 With an irrevocable trust, the assets are locked until your beneficiaries receive the benefits upon your death.

-Conversely, if you set up a revocable funeral trust, you retain control of your assets and can typically make changes to your contract terms, including dissolving the contract and getting most of your assets back.
+Conversely, if you set up a revocable funeral trust, you retain control of your assets and can typically make changes to your contract terms, including dissolving the contract and recovering most of your assets.
 However, there may be fees involved when you dissolve a revocable funeral trust.

 What expenses are covered by a funeral trust?

 Funerals can be expensive, with many costs to consider.
-Every funeral is different, but there are several common areas of expenditure to consider.
+There are several common areas of expenditure to consider when planning a funeral.
 Depending on the funeral home and the arrangements of the burial trust, any of these expenses could be included:

 Benefits of funeral trusts

 Funeral trusts may be beneficial in several ways.
-Knowing the benefits could help you make an informed decision if you’re considering this type of trust.
+Understanding the benefits could help you make an informed decision if you’re considering this type of trust.

 Executor flexibility